Barbara Lorsheyd

-Barbara Lorsheyd (also spelled Lorsheijd, born 26 March 1991) is a Dutch footballer who plays as goalkeeper for Eredivisie club ADO Den Haag and the Netherlands national team.
+Barbara Lorsheyd (also spelled Lorsheijd, born 26 March 1991) is a Dutch footballer who plays as goalkeeper for Eredivisie club ADO Den Haag.

 Lorsheyd originally joined ADO in 2007 and subsequently played for SC Telstar and FC Twente, before returning to ADO Den Haag in 2017.
-She has represented the Netherlands women's national under-19 football team and was called-up to the senior Netherlands squad for the first time in 2013, serving as an understudy for eight years before making her official debut in 2021.
+She has represented the Netherlands women's national under-19 football team and was called up to the senior Netherlands squad for the first time in 2013, serving as an understudy for eight years before making her official debut in 2021.

 Club career

 Lorsheyd started with football when she was young and played as a striker.
 Due to knee problems, her doctor told her she could not continue playing football.
 However, she decided to become a goalkeeper.
 She started playing with SV Loosduinen, and later with SV Wateringse Veld and with RKSV GDA.

 She began her senior career at ADO Den Haag when the club was formed to join the inaugural 2007–08 season of the Eredivisie Vrouwen.
 She made her debut at the age of 16, spending seven seasons at the club.
 During the 2011–12 season she was the main goalkeeper of the team and won both the Eredivisie and the KNVB Beker.
 The next year she won the KNVB Beker again, making a decisive save from Anouk Dekker in the penalty shootout win over FC Twente.
 She was named the club's Player of the Season.

 After more than 110 Eredivisie appearances for ADO Den Haag and five in the UEFA Women's Champions League, Lorsheyd moved to SC Telstar in 2014.
 During her time at Telstar, Lorsheyd was disappointed when a transfer to FC Basel Frauen fell through at late notice.
 She agreed to extend her Telstar contract for another season in June 2015.

 Lorsheyd left Telstar after two seasons to sign for national champions FC Twente in June 2016, explaining that she hoped to get back into contention for a place in the national team.
 With Twente she participated in the 2016–17 UEFA Women's Champions League, including the 4–0 defeat by Barcelona staged at De Grolsch Veste before 7,035 spectators.

 Eventually, after three seasons away from Den Haag, Lorsheyd returned to ADO as the team's number one choice in 2017.
 In April 2019 Lorsheyd made her 188th official appearance for ADO, passing Renate Jansen to become the club's record appearance holder.
 She played her 200th game for the club in October 2019.

 In June 2021 Lorsheyd was an experienced member of the ADO Den Haag team beaten 1–0 in the KNVB Beker final by PSV, for whom Joëlle Smits headed the only goal.